Razor.Templating.Core 3.0.0

 var viewDataOrViewBag = new Dictionary<string, object>();

-// ViewData is same as mvc
+// ViewData is the same as in MVC.

 viewDataOrViewBag["Value1"] = "1";